-The State of New Mexico intends to carry out the purpose of the TANF program by achieving the following objectives.
+The State of New Mexico intends to carry out the purpose of the TANF program by achieving the following objectives:

-- 1. Develop and implement the New Mexico Works program, a TANF program designed to provide cash assistance, child care, and services to New Mexico's needy families.
-The program: - a.
-Assists recipients to obtain and keep employment that is sufficient to sustain and strengthen the family; - b.
-Provides parents with education and training, job preparation, and work and support services to enable them to obtain and retain employment and thereby to leave the program; - c.
-Moves program participants into work and off of cash assistance and provides transitional services and program features supporting employment retention; - d.
-Provides assistance and services to recipients that focus on addressing the barriers to participation in work activities; - e.
-Provides a reasonable level and duration of support for those who are not able to move into employment in the near term; - f.
-Makes NMW assistance and services available in all areas of the state; - g.
-Encourages family formation by rule and policy formulation supportive of two-parent families; and - h.
-Aligns certain NMW and Food Stamp program provisions in order to simplify the programs and to control the program's administrative costs. - 2.
-Implement an employment retention and advancement bonus program that includes financial incentives to encourage a participant to leave the NMW program and move into an employment retention and advancement program. - 3.
-Implement an out-of-wedlock birth reduction plan for the state; and - 4.
-Implement the state's statutory rape prevention education plan for law enforcement officers. - 5.
-Implement the Family Violence Option under TANF. - 6.
+- 1. Develop and implement the New Mexico Works program, a TANF program designed to provide cash assistance, child care, and supportive services to New Mexico's needy families to assist them in achieving self-sufficiency.
+The state will: - a.
+Assist recipients to obtain and keep employment that is sufficient to sustain and strengthen the family; - b Provide parents with education and training, job preparation and readiness, and work and support services to enable them to obtain and retain employment, thereby assist them to leave the program; - c.
+Move program participants into the workforce and off cash assistance and provide transitional services and program features supporting employment retention; - d.
+Provide assistance and services to recipients that focus on addressing and overcoming barriers to participation in work activities; - e.
+Provide a reasonable level and duration of support for those who are not able to transition into employment in the near term; - f.
+Allow for NMW assistance and services to be available in all geographic areas of the state; - g.
+Encourage family formation by rule and policy formulation supportive of two-parent families; and - h.
+Align certain NMW and Supplemental Nutrition Assistance Program

+(SNAP) provisions in order to simplify the programs and to control the program's administrative costs.

+- 2. Implement the Family Violence Option under TANF. - 3.
 Implement Separate State Programs using Maintenance of Effort (MOE) funds.